Here are the most common weeds and recommendations to eliminate.

 Nimblewill (Muhlenbergia schreberi)

-Showing up in late spring, this warm-season grassy perennial becomes obvious when it turns straw-colored in early fall.
-Its leaves branch off fine, wiry stems that contrast with surrounding grasses.
-Spread by stolons and having a shallow, fibrous root system, it prefers hot, dry conditions and either forms circular patches or appears throughout a lawn.
-As no selective herbicide will work, the best methods to rid this weed are to use a non-selective herbicide and then reseed the area, or to strip it with a shovel or sod cutter and then reseed.
+Showing up in late spring, this warm-season grassy perennial prefers hot, dry conditions.
+It becomes obvious when it turns straw-colored in early fall.
+Before the cool weather changes the grass color, you might notice its leaves branching off into fine, wiry stems that contrast with surrounding grasses.
+The grass spreads by stolons and has a shallow, fibrous root system that either grows into circular patches or threads throughout a lawn.